Section 8 Investing: A Comprehensive Guide

 While there are certainly many advantages to becoming a Section 8 landlord, there are also quite a few downsides.
 In fact, depending on who you ask, some would say there are quite a few more downsides than upsides.
 However, in reality, this is mostly dependent on individual factors, including the location and condition of an investor’s property, their level of experience dealing challenging tenants, and their tolerance-level for government bureaucracy and red-tape.
 That being said, here are some of the major disadvantages of owning and operating a Section 8 property:

-Tenant Damages: Section 8 tenants often have a bad reputation of being careless, due to the fact that they are not generally responsible for paying for any damages they cause.
-In reality, this varies based on the individual tenants in a building-- if a landlord is relatively selective about the tenants they choose, this may not be much of a problem.
+Section 8 tenants often have a bad reputation of being careless, due to the fact that they are not generally responsible for paying for any damages they cause.
+In reality, this varies based on the individual tenants in a building — if a landlord is relatively selective about the tenants they choose, this may not be much of a problem.

-No Security Deposits: Security deposits are pretty much standard for apartment landlords seeking to ensure they they aren’t left holding the bag if a tenant damages their property.
-However, security deposits are somewhat more tricky in the Section 8 program.
-The government will not provide them-- and, while a landlord may ask for a tenant to pay a deposit, tenants often do not have enough money to pay for them.
+Security deposits are pretty much standard for apartment landlords seeking to ensure they they aren’t left holding the bag if a tenant damages their property.
+However, security deposits are somewhat tricky in the Section 8 program.
+The government will not provide them — and, while a landlord may ask for a tenant to pay a deposit, tenants may not have enough money to pay for them.

 Recommendations for Section 8 Landlords

-Choose Your Tenants Wisely: As a Section 8 landlord, it’s incredibly easy to find tenants-- but you still have the final say over who gets approved.
+As a Section 8 landlord, it’s incredibly easy to find tenants — but you still have the final say over who gets approved.
 If you decide to participate in Section 8, choosing good tenants may be the most important element to your success, as they can save you thousands in property repairs, and prevent hours upon hours of hassles.

 How to Choose Quality Tenants for Your Section 8 Property